panique/mini3/README.md

 # MINI3

 MINI3 is an extremely simple and easy to understand skeleton PHP application, reduced to the max.
-MINI3 is NOT a professional framework and it does not come with all the stuff real frameworks have.
+MINI3 is NOT a professional framework and does not come with all the stuff real frameworks have.
 If you just want to show some pages, do a few database calls and a little-bit of AJAX here and there, without reading in massive documentations of highly complex professional frameworks, then MINI3 might be very useful for you.
 MINI3 is easy to install, runs nearly everywhere and doesn't make things more complicated than necessary.

 [MINI](https://github.com/panique/mini) (original version) and [MINI2](https://github.com/panique/mini2) (used Slim router) were built by me (panique), MINI3 is an excellent and improved version of the original MINI, made by [JaoNoctus](https://github.com/JaoNoctus).
 Big thanks, man! :)